-- Today 86% of the world’s refugees live in low and middle-income countries, and 72% live in countries neighbouring those they had to flee.
-Through resettlement, some of the most vulnerable refugees in these regions are transferred to safe countries elsewhere - such as EU states, Canada and the US - where they are granted a pathway to permanent residence.
+Today 83% of the world’s refugees live in low and middle-income countries, and 72% live in countries neighbouring those they had to flee.
+Through resettlement, some of the most vulnerable refugees in these regions are transferred to safe countries elsewhere - such as EU states, Canada, the UK or the US - where they are granted a pathway to permanent residence.

 Why is resettlement important?

-- In the regions they have fled to - especially those that host large numbers of refugees - people and families are often forced to live in camps or substandard shelters for long periods of time.
-These states are demonstrating immense generosity, but they often do not have the wealth or resources to cater for people’s complex needs, guarantee successful integration, or provide a durable solution.
+In the regions they have fled to - especially those that host large numbers of refugees - people and families are often forced to live in camps or substandard shelters for long periods of time.
+These states are demonstrating immense generosity, but they often do not have the wealth or resources to cater for people’s complex needs, guarantee successful integration, or provide lasting protection.

-- In some cases, these countries cannot uphold the fundamental rights of refugees - and particularly the most vulnerable, at whom resettlement is aimed.
-A large majority of people in need of protection through resettlement are women and girls, survivors of violence and/or torture, and people with specific legal and/or physical protection needs.
+In some cases, these countries cannot uphold the fundamental rights of refugees - and particularly of the most vulnerable, at whom resettlement is aimed.
+A large majority of people in need of resettlement are women and girls, survivors of violence and/or torture, and people with specific legal and/or physical protection needs.

-- For states, it is an important tool to show international solidarity with other countries and people in need of international protection, to share responsibility for refugees in the international community, and alleviate problems impacting the first country of asylum, improving the situation for those remaining there.
+For states, it is an important tool to show international solidarity with other countries and people in need of international protection, to share responsibility for refugees in the international community, and alleviate problems impacting the first country of asylum, improving the situation for those remaining there.
 This way, resettlement can encourage and enable host countries to keep offering protection to other refugees in need.

 What are current resettlement needs?

-- The most recent figures from UNHCR show that the number of people displaced from their homes has soared to a record 100 million in 2022, having reached 89.4 million at the end of 2021.
+The most recent figures from UNHCR show that the number of people displaced from their homes has soared to a record 100 million in 2022, having reached 89.4 million at the end of 2021.
 In this context, the need for resettlement is more pressing than ever.
-An estimated 1.47 million particularly vulnerable refugees will be in need of resettlement in 2022, a figure that has more than doubled since 2010.

-- For the sixth year in a row, Syrian refugees account for two fifths of total resettlement needs, followed by refugees from the Democratic Republic of the Congo, South Sudan, Afghanistan and Eritrea.
+For the seventh year in a row, Syrian refugees have the highest global resettlement needs, followed by refugees from Afghanistan, the Democratic Republic of the Congo, South Sudan, and Myanmar.

 What must the EU do to help?

-EU member states must urgently meet their pledge to welcome 30,000 refugees in 2022, and their commitment to admit nearly 40,000 Afghans at risk in 2021-22.
+EU member states must urgently meet their pledge to welcome over 20,000 refugees in 2022, and their commitment to admit nearly 40,000 Afghans at risk in 2021-22.
 At the current pace, with only 7,000 refugees resettled into EU member states up to June 2022, we fear that many of these places pledged will be lost.
-States can kickstart these programmes by employing the innovative solutions developed during the COVID-19 pandemic, for instance by conducting resettlement interviews online rather than in-person, or pooling and coordinating resources to make flights or selection missions more cost-effective, investing into additional reception spaces, and leveraging the role of civil society and citizens themselves in hosting and welcoming refugees.
+States can kickstart these programmes by employing the innovative solutions developed during the COVID-19 pandemic, for instance by conducting resettlement interviews online rather than in-person, pooling and coordinating resources to make flights or selection missions more cost-effective, investing into additional reception spaces, and leveraging the role of civil society and citizens themselves in hosting and welcoming refugees.

-The EU must urgently restart negotiations on the Union Resettlement and Humanitarian Admission Framework (URF) which would help create a more structured, predictable and longstanding EU policy on resettlement, and provide an important lifeline for refugees.
+The EU must urgently adopt the Union Resettlement and Humanitarian Admission Framework (URF), which would help create a more structured, predictable and longstanding EU policy on resettlement, and provide an important lifeline for refugees.

 Developments on this critical framework have been blocked in the European Council since 2018, as it is bundled into the larger Common European Asylum System ‘package’ of reforms.
 However, some progress has now been reached on other individual files by ‘decoupling’ them from the overall package.
 Efforts to advance on specific files must be done in a balanced way, ensuring that measures to strengthen safe routes to protection, such as the URF, are also adopted.
 This could break the deadlock that has hampered meaningful, coordinated progress on resettlement since 2018.